lab-mids/multimodal_active_learning_ccss/README.md

 Centroid coordinates of these regions are saved as potential initial measurement points.

-Each folder includes cluster visualizations, centroid CSV/PKL files, and the cleaned wafer mask.
+Each folder includes cluster visualizations, centroid CSV files, and the cleaned wafer mask.
 #### Compare_result/
 contains the heatmap visualizations for all acquisition functions, along with summary comparison plot.
 These results illustrate the effectiveness of each strategy in reducing the number of required measurements and improving prediction accuracy across the wafer surface.
 The figuures
 #### MAE_PLOT/